Crossing the Gulf

 Alex Hawkes talks to Andrew Grenville, EVP of investments (special projects) at du, about the company’s vision of transforming the UAE into the definitive ICT hub for the Middle East.

+Just over five years ago, an ambitious start-up telecoms operator first launched its services in the UAE.
+The odds were thoroughly stacked against the company; its founding shareholders had no prior experience in the telecoms sector and the local incumbent had a mobile service penetration of over 100%.
+“Those early days at du were incredibly exciting and incredibly hard work,” says Andrew Grenville, EVP of investments (special projects).
+“A lot of people thought we were crazy.”
 Today, du serves over four million customers in a country with a population of approximately six million.
 It also offers fixed, broadband and IPTV services and employs nearly 2,000 members of staff.
 Grenville, however, only pauses very momentarily to reflect on du’s achievements so far, before his mind switches back to the challenge in hand: transforming the UAE into an ICT hub for the Middle East region.

 From tourism and retail through to finance and business, the UAE and in particular Dubai has continuously succeeded in becoming a regional hub for a large number of industries, although telecoms remains a notable exception.
 “We have wanted to replicate that success in telecoms which will not only radically improve the experience for our customers here but also in the wide Middle East region,” says Grenville.
 “Our efforts have paid off significantly.”